 Supervision of cases will be provided in accordance with school requirements.
 At a minimum, Externs receive one hour of individual supervision, two hours of group supervision, and any additional supervision as requested.
 Formal supervision will be provided by licensed clinicians.
 In addition, an “open door” policy provides opportunities for Externs to request supervision on particular cases from any Center staff member.
 Depending on the case, Externs may also have the opportunity to work on a treatment team, which would involve consultation and supervision by other staff clinicians.

 In-house seminar series and case conference are held weekly for two and one-half hours every Friday from 11am to 1:30pm.
 Externs and the clinical staff enjoy lunch (provided by BTC) and present cases and in-house seminars on a rotating basis.
 Case conference provides ample opportunities for Externs to review their clinical work in a professional forum and to receive group input.
 In addition Externs are exposed to the inner workings of a private practice and the treatment of individual cases by other staff members.

 Interested students should submit a cover letter, resume/vita, and two (2) letters of recommendation.
-Applications should be received by February 1, 2018 and can be mailed to:
+Applications should be received by February 1, 2018 and can be mailed by postal to:

 David Keuler, Ph.D.

 Co-Director of Training

 The Behavior Therapy Center of Greater Washington

 Silver Spring, MD, 20901